WillHolbrook/advancedFunctionalProgramming/files/LectureNotes/files/exercises/my-lab1.lagda.md

 infixr 30 _&&_

 if_then_else_ : {A : Type} → Bool → A → A → A
+if true then x else y = x
-if b then x else y = y
+if false then x else y = y

 _+_ : ℕ → ℕ → ℕ
 zero + y = y